cybercore-co-ltd/Onnx2Caffe/README.md

 ```

 ### How to use
-run test.py to make sure it has been installed correctly
-To convert onnx model to caffe:
+To convert onnx model to caffe, simply use:
 ```
+ONNX_FILE=model/ssd_denent.onnx
-python convertCaffe.py ./model/MobileNetV2.onnx ./model/MobileNetV2.prototxt ./model/MobileNetV2.caffemodel
+python convertCaffe.py  --onnx_file $ONNX_FILE
 ```
+The results (model.prototext and model.caffemodel) will be saved to the same folder of ONNX file.

 ### Current support operation
 * Conv
-* ConvTranspose
+* ConvTranspose (Deconvlution)
 * BatchNormalization
 * MaxPool
 * AveragePool